kentkost/TrustpilotRabbitHole/readme.md

 - Just run as if.
 It will download the wordlist from the web if it doesn't exist.
 - If it fails try downloading the wordlist and put in the same folder as the executable
+- All anagrams should be found within a minute

 ### How it works